dialoa/dialectica-filters/labelled-lists/README.md

   it italic.

-This can be set on a list basis by using a `delimiter` attribute on the first span element of your list:
+This can be set on a list basis by using a `delimiter` attribute on the first span element of your list (same possible values as above):

 ```markdown
 * [Premise 1]{delimiter='**%1**'} This is the first claim.